dezoito/dezoito.github.io/_posts/2016-05-11-django-gitlab-continuous-integration-phantomjs.md

 1. You have to have an account on [GitLab.com](https://www.gitlab.com).

-2. Your Django project should have scripts describing how to set it up and install its dependencies (I used Pydanny's excellent [Django Cookiecutter](https://github.com/pydanny/cookiecutter-django) project template, but I'll go into a little more detail ahead).
+2. Your Django project should have scripts describing how to set it up and install its dependencies (I used Pydanny's excellent [Cookiecutter-Django](https://github.com/pydanny/cookiecutter-django) project template, but I'll go into a little more detail ahead).

 3. It also needs to have some automated unit or integration tests (check my [Ready to use Structure for Django Tests + Examples](/2015/09/21/how-to-test-django-applications_pt1/) entry for some ideas).